the world's most visited architecture website

 Six Public-Interest Design Projects Honored with 2015 SEED Awards

-The 2015 winners of the annual Social Economic Environment Design (SEED) Awards for Excellence in have been announced.
+The 2015 winners of the annual Social Economic Environment Design (SEED) Awards for Excellence in Public Interest Design have been announced.
 The international competition celebrates designs which excel in these realms, and strive to create manageable sustainable impacts.
 The winning projects, selected by a jury, will receive $1000, as well as attendance to the annual Structures for Inclusion conference in Detroit, Michigan in April.

 The six winning projects each encompass the ideals of community outreach, socio-economic improvement, and environmental awareness in the context of their unique locations.
 Though the designs are distinct, the values they embody are universal.